rlberry-py/rlberry/README.md

     *   totally adapts to [`OpenAI Gym`](https://gym.openai.com/) (=> making it easy to use any existing environments from `gym`).

 *   An interface for rendering, that
-    *   provides simple and clear visualisation of your experiments.
+    *   provides simple and clear visualization of your experiments.

 *   Several important features include
     *   a unified seeding mechanism: define only one global seed, from which all other seeds will inherit, enforcing independence of the random number generators;

-    *   an interface to [`Optuna`](https://optuna.org/) that allows automatic hyperparameter optimisation;
+    *   an interface to [`Optuna`](https://optuna.org/) that allows automatic hyperparameter optimization;

-    *   compatibility with [`Sacred`](https://sacred.readthedocs.io/en/stable/quickstart.html) that facilitates configuration, organisation, logging and reproducing of computational experiments.
+    *   compatibility with [`Sacred`](https://sacred.readthedocs.io/en/stable/quickstart.html) that facilitates configuration, organization, logging and reproducing of computational experiments.

 <p align="center">
    <img src="assets/rlberry.svg" width="70%">